datocms/plugins-sdk/packages/sdk/docs/modals.md

 Interestingly, the function returns a promise, which will be resolved when the modal is closed by the user.

-You can specify what to render inside the modal by implementing a new hook called `renderModal`, which similarly to what is done with pages, initializes React with a custom component:
+You can specify what to render inside the modal by implementing a new hook called [`renderModal`](#renderModal) which, similarly to what we did with custom pages, initializes React with a custom component:

 ```ts
 connect({